The men and women who make us one of the top ‘military friendly’ schools in the U.S.

 The U.S. was already heavily involved in the Vietnam War, an unpopular war on the homeland that led many universities and colleges to dissolve their ROTC programs out of fear of clashes between civilian students and the military.

 Wiggins thought differently, however.
-He believed Campbell, already close in proximity to one of the nation’s largest Army bases at Fort Bragg, needed a military presence more than ever to inspire a sense of patriotism and drive in all students.
+He believed Campbell, already close in proximity to one of the nation’s largest Army bases at Fort Liberty, needed a military presence more than ever to inspire a sense of patriotism and drive in all students.
 He turned to Lt.
 Col. Richard Meyer, a Vietnam veteran, to launch an ROTC program in Buies Creek.
 And on Jan.
 28, 1971, Campbell’s unit was made official under General Order No. 4, Third United States Army.
 At the time, Campbell was the only college in the Southeast to offer a major in military science.

 Two years later, Campbell College commissioned its first officer, Second Lt.
 Darryl Reardon.
 It added Methodist College to its battalion in 1976, and in 1977, Campbell’s first woman was commissioned, Second Lt.
 Diane Fuller.